Who is

 • 40

 For 33 years, I worked with corporate teams and entire organizations to drive change across multiple levels.
-Today, my focus has shifted to one-on-one work with open-minded, mature individuals who are ready to take full responsibility for their lives, their personal growth, and the impact they have on their social environment.
+Today, my focus is on working with open, mature individuals who are ready to take full responsibility for their lives, their personal growth, and their impact on their social environment.

 A single self-aware, mature, and authentic individual can inspire and influence many others.

 Communication happens every day.
-When you change your behavior, you change how you interact with your surroundings.
-This ripple effect can transform entire groups of people, ultimately raising the overall level of awareness and psychological maturity in society.
+When you change your behavior, you also change your interaction with the environment.
+A ripple effect triggered in this way can transform entire groups — and ultimately the general awareness and psychological maturity of a society.

 You will discover areas for growth and untapped potential that you may not even be aware of.
-We will also identify "interference"—internal blockers, such as irrational beliefs, that are holding you back.
+We will also identify "disruptive factors" — inner blockages such as irrational beliefs that inhibit your development.

 • Mastering the "How"

-You will understand how to apply, develop, and maximize your capabilities, turning those internal blockers into a constructive force.
+You will learn how to apply, develop, and fully utilize your capabilities & skills, and how to transform inner blockages into a constructive force.

 • Behavioral Training

-You will practice new behaviors until they become ingrained skills—a natural part of your behavioral repertoire.
-Through this process, your mindset and emotional responses will profoundly transform.
+You practice new behaviors until they become ingrained skills – a natural part of your behavioral repertoire.
+In this process, thought patterns and emotional reactions also change profoundly and permanently.

 • Agility and Maturity